arcus/education_modules/git_cli_vs_gui/git_cli_vs_gui.md

 And finally, let's talk about getting things wrong.
 What will happen if you type the wrong thing?
 Probably, literally **nothing** will happen.
 The computer will give the equivalent of a shrug and say "I don't understand."
 If you type a command that doesn't exist, or do something wrong, like put some words in the wrong order, you'll get an error message that might feel difficult to parse, but doesn't itself mean that anything got harmed.

 Of course, it makes sense to check what a command actually does before typing it.
 For example, the command `rm` removes something -- a file, or even a directory and everything in it.
 If someone wanted to do a very mean prank they might suggest that you use a command including `rm`.
 So after you search online but **before** you type a command in, do a bit of searching about what the command does.
-If the command does something like list, show, display, report, or similar terms, it's probably very safe to use.
-If the command does something like move, delete, change, remove, truncate, or other similar terms, you might want to understand exactly what the command does, including its **arguments** (other terms you type, which might be things like a text string in quotes or a file name) and its **flags** (options that look like one or two dashes followed by a letter or word, like `-all` or `-a`).

-## Graphical User Interface
+### Graphical User Interface

-A graphical user interface, or GUI (pronounced "gooey") is meant to make things easier for a human user -- that's why the word *user* is in the name.
+A **graphical user interface**, or **GUI** (pronounced "gooey") is meant to make things easier for a human user -- that's why the word *user* is in the name.
 While some interfaces are meant to allow for interactions between two computer programs (that's what an API, or application programming interface, is for), a GUI is intended for human users, not programs.
 A GUI is an interface that is highly visual and relies on graphics (shapes, images, icons, windows, and other kinds of visual cues), which for many users is helpful.

 The operating system of your Windows or Mac computer has a highly complex graphical user interface, and so do most of the programs you might purchase as a consumer (things like Microsoft Word or Adobe Photoshop).
 You use a mouse, not a keyboard, to click on pictures that represent programs in order to open them.
 You use a mouse to click on words like "File" or "Window" to show a menu of options.
 You might use a mouse to click and drag to select a portion of an image or a selection of words, and then delete or move your selection.

-If you're like many people, all of your computer interactions take place in a GUI.
+If you're like many people, almost all of your computer interactions take place in a GUI.
 The benefits of a graphical user interface are clear: it's easier to use.
-You don't have to remember a keyboard command for changing an image from color to black and white, you can use a visual menu that you select from.
-You don't have to remember the command for renaming a file, you just need to know what to click on to select the "rename" option.
+You don't have to remember a typed command, you can use a visual menu that you select from.
 This means you can accomplish a lot without having to memorize a long list of commands.
-Often, the people who make graphical user interfaces spend a lot of time figuring out what the most frequent tasks are and they work to make those as easy as possible to do.
+Often, the people who make graphical user interfaces spend a lot of time figuring out the most frequent tasks people want to do, and they design the GUI to make those as easy as possible to do.

-In some cases, a graphical user interface is only one way to interact with a system, and you have a choice of which interface you want to use.
+In some cases, you have a choice of which interface you want to use to interact with a system.
 Git is an example.
 With Git, there are many graphical user interfaces available, made by various different companies.
 While you might choose to use Git by typing commands into the command line, you might also interact with Git with one of these GUIs (which are also called Git **clients** or **client software**):

 * The Git GUI that's included in RStudio
 * GitKraken